Skip to Content

 What Can I Use Instead Of Taco Seasoning?

-Instead of taco seasoning, you can use some other common spices or make a homemade taco seasoning by combining a tablespoon of chili powder, 1tsp of cumin and salt, ½ teaspoon of paprika, and a quarter teaspoon of onion powder, oregano, crushed red pepper flakes, and garlic powder.
+Instead of taco seasoning, you can use some other common spices or make a homemade taco seasoning by combining a tablespoon of chili powder, 1tsp of cumin and salt, ½ teaspoon of hot paprika, and a quarter teaspoon of onion powder, oregano, crushed red pepper flakes, and garlic powder.

 Do You Drain Meat Before Adding Taco Seasoning?